ultravioletrs/prism-docs/docs/getting-started.md

 {"id":"fda88db8-97e1-4560-8db1-29e8a40b5d0c","name":"project 1","alias":"org1","status":"enabled","created_by":"0dce22c6-1a94-4a8e-a701-185a4c37df58","created_at":"2024-04-30T13:17:32.884558Z","updated_at":"0001-01-01T00:00:00Z"}
 ```

+The workspaces page gives the user the ability to either create an entirely new workspace or join an existing workspace.
+The user can also view the workspace they are a part of and the workspace they have created.

 On the ui the steps are as follows:
 ![Project page](img/ui/newproj.png)
 ![Project Creation](img/ui/projcreate.png)

 ### Project Login

-To log in to a Project:
+To log in to a Workspace:

 ```bash
 curl -sSiX POST https://prism.ultraviolet.rs/users/tokens/refresh -H "Content-Type: application/json" -H "Authorization: Bearer <user_refresh_token>" -d @- << EOF